 Icons by the hand of Christine Jentz

-Icons of saints, angels, biblical scenes.
-The icon portrays a glorified, spirit-bearing saint not as he/she was on earth, but in his/her glorified heavenly aura which is symbolized by a halo.
+Saints, angels, biblical scenes.
+The icon portrays a glorified, spirit-bearing saint not as on earth, but in his/her glorified heavenly aura or state which is symbolized by a halo.

 Icon prices depend upon size, complexity, and mediums requested.
 Egg tempera technique is a method of mixing paint with an egg binding agent.
 I find it to be sumptuous and so I most often employ it, but not exclusively.
 Synthetic binders blended with pigments and other materials work splendidly for certain types of presentations.
 In this case, the paint medium comes premixed or is custom mixed by myself using a professional quality, acid-free, synthetic binder.
 Additionally, jewel-like, illuminated manuscripts of any traditional kind and using traditional methods, can be completed on authentic calfskin vellum, museum grade papers, Bristol or whatever the client requires.